The Killer Elite: Reception

 The Washington Post praised the film as "... a disarmingly funny and sympathetic action-suspense melodrama" and noted, "Neither the ads nor the opening wave of reviews have given the picture much credit for humor, which happens to be its strongest attribute."
 Pauline Kael of The New Yorker saw in the protagonist's rehabilitation "... an almost childishly transparent disguise for Peckinpah's own determination to show Hollywood that he's not dead yet ...
 Amazingly, Peckinpah does rehabilitate himself; his technique here is dazzling."
 Peckinpah's use of violence in the fim, Kael continued, "... isn't gory and yet it's more daring than ever.
 He has never before made the violence itself so surreally, fluidly abstract; several sequences are edited with a magical speed—a new refinement."
-Tom Milne of The Monthly Film Bulletin wrote, "Craftily marrying the martial arts fad to the anti-CIA craze to produce a sort of Enter the Dragon meets Three Days of the Condor, the script is of course a mixture of opportunism and joke—as Peckinpah freely ackowledges with a deliriously absurd (yet splendid) final holocaust in which hordes of sword-carrying Japanese ambush, with highly predictable results, Americans armed to the teeth with machine-guns."
+Tom Milne of The Monthly Film Bulletin wrote, "Craftily marrying the martial arts fad to the anti-CIA craze to produce a sort of Enter the Dragon meets Three Days of the Condor, the script is of course a mixture of opportunism and joke—as Peckinpah freely acknowledges with a deliriously absurd (yet splendid) final holocaust in which hordes of sword-carrying Japanese ambush, with highly predictable results, Americans armed to the teeth with machine-guns."
 Filmink claimed the film "feels like it was made by an exhausted cocaine addict doing it for cash (though Caan has some decent byplay with Robert Duvall at the beginning, demonstrating once more how much he rose when he had someone strong to bounce off)."

 Japanese film director Shinji Aoyama listed The Killer Elite as one of the greatest films of all time in 2012.
 He said, "No other movie has taught me as much about human dignity as The Killer Elite."

 In 1977, James Caan said he only made the film because his advisers told him to work with Peckinpah, and he rated it a zero on a scale to ten.

-The film holds a score of 54% on Rotten Tomatoes based on 13 reviews.
+As of December 2024, Rotten Tomatoes gives it a 56% "fresh" rating from critics, and a 33% "rotten" rating from audiences, based on 16 reviews.